AdobeDocs/workfront.en/help/quicksilver/reports-and-dashboards/reports/reporting-elements/filters-overview.md

 >When creating or editing filters in reports, you must edit the report in order for the new filter to become the default filter for the report.
 When you edit just the filter, outside the report builder, the default filter of the report is not updated.
 >For information about editing a report, see the article [Create a custom report](../../../reports-and-dashboards/reports/creating-and-managing-reports/create-custom-report.md).

-For information about Workfront lists, see the article [Get started with lists in Adobe Workfront](../../../workfront-basics/navigate-workfront/use-lists/view-items-in-a-list.md).
+For information about Workfront lists, see [Get started with lists in Adobe Workfront](../../../workfront-basics/navigate-workfront/use-lists/view-items-in-a-list.md).

-For information about Workfront reports, see the article [Get started with reports](../../../reports-and-dashboards/reports/reporting/get-started-reports-workfront.md).
+For information about Workfront reports, see [Get started with reports](../../../reports-and-dashboards/reports/reporting/get-started-reports-workfront.md).

 Consider the following when working with filters in lists or reports: